redhat-appstudio/infra-deployments/components/monitoring/grafana/README.md

     ]
   },
 ```
-In this example dashboard will `prometheus-appstudio-ds` with ability to use other datasource that contains `appstudio` in the name.
+In this example dashboard will use `prometheus-appstudio-ds` datasource, with ability to use other datasource that contains `appstudio` in the name.

 ## Installation and Configuration